Naman1997/blog.cyberloki.dev/content/posts/project-black-ctf.md

 {{< figure src=/images/project-black-ctf/image1.png >}}

-Uploading the file to cyberchef reveals that there are 2 binary characters in the file.
+Uploading the file to cyberchef reveals that there are 2 characters in the file.
+This hinted at the file containing some sort of binary information.

 {{< figure src=/images/project-black-ctf/image2.png >}}

 I wrote this python script in order to read all bytes and replace them with either 1 or 0.
 This creates a binary representation of the contents that we can further analyse.
+I wasted some time on this step as I was not sure which byte they expected to be `1` and which byte to be `0`.

 ```python
 filename = "/home/kali/project-black/challenge5.txt"